GoogleCloudPlatform/community/tutorials/pubsub-logging-pvm-shutdowns/index.md

 ## Pub/Sub API Logging for Preemptible VM (pVM) Shutdowns

 ## Create the instance
-To start we’ll use a regular instance and will configure python libraries and the script to make sure it works fine then copy disk to an image for use in future created pVMs.
+To start we’ll use a regular instance and will configure python libraries and the script to make sure it works fine we'll then copy the disk to an image for use in future created pVMs.

-Create the Pub/Sub topic via cloud shell
+#Create the Pub/Sub topic via cloud shell
 Next, create the topic called shutdown-log to hold all of the shutdowns timestamps for the pVMs:

 ```bash